Free Event Ticketing Platforms Compared (2026)

 What Sprouter Offers

-Sprouter includes event ticketing as part of its platform — not as a standalone ticketing product with per-ticket fees:
+Sprouter includes event ticketing as part of its connected platform:

 • GS1-compliant QR check-in — Industry-standard codes with scan analytics